How Many Home Care Packages Are There in Australia?

 There are two different types of Home Care Package management systems.
 These include the self-managed and provider-managed systems.

-With self-managed packages, it's your job to choose your support workers and schedule those services.
+With self-managed packages, it's your job to choose support workers and schedule those services.

-Provider-managed packages put this responsibility in the hands of a service provider, usually for a flat percentage fee of the subsidy.
+Provider-managed packages put this responsibility in the hands of a service provider.

 What Is the Number of Home Care Packages in Australia?

-This process may seem complicated, but it will be well worth the effort when you're approved.
+This process may seem complicated, but it will be well worth the effort when approved.

-Of course, if you have any other questions, don't hesitate to contact us.
+Of course, if you have any other questions, please contact us.